thebeebs/devstarworkshop/instructions/missions/fuelTank.md

 ### Mission Instructions ###

 1. Wait until our spy has found the decrypted password!
-The pass

 2. Try to decrypt the password.
 You will be given the following hints:
 **HEX** **Decimal** **Alphabet** **100** **200** **Pattern**